-And judging by the first reviews, it could be an excellent choice for those looking to enjoy a night at the theatre during stays at central London hotels.
+And judging by the first reviews, it could be an excellent choice for those looking to enjoy a night at the theatre during stays at Montcalm Hotels London.

 From David Eldridge, whose recent works include Under the Blue Sky and The Knot of the Heart, the play is set in a semi-detached house in Basildon in 2010 and tells the story of a family who come together over the deathbed of the clan’s patriarch, 60-year-old Len.

 As the play progresses various conflicts between family members, mostly over Len’s legacy, are exposed.

 His sisters Doreen (played by Linda Bassett) and Maureen (Ruth Sheen), who haven’t spoken in years, both lay claim to the property, while a host of other characters, including Doreen’s plain-spoken son Barry, Maureen’s daughter Shelley, and neighbour Pam, also have their own selfish agendas.

 Reviewing the production for the London Evening Standard, theatre critic Henry Hitchings praises Eldridge’s script for its fresh take on British class issues.